labfytools/Dotfiles_ArchAP/README.md

   Screenshot or background asset.
 - `scripts/`
   Helper scripts:
-  - `cliphist-wofi-img` to integrate clipboard history with Wofi and images
+  - `copypast` to integrate clipboard history with Wofi and images
   - `inactive-windows-transparency.py` for window transparency effects
 - `README.md`
   Local documentation for the Sway setup.